 - How can we improve our thank you note?

-- How can we improve our process overall?
+- How can we improve our process and the donor experience overall?

 Email your donors regularly asking for their opinion.
 What you’ll learn will be enlightening.
 Donors will feel more engaged and rewarded by letting them know their thoughts matter.
 Questions don’t need to be technical or specific about your website and donation page.
 You may ask them what your public perception is or how you can do more fundraising.
 Once the door to communication is open and relationships of trust are built with your donors, questions and answers are open ended.

-Online town hall meetings are another forum to ask donor’s what they think.
+Group meetings are another forum to ask donor’s what they think.
 Topics are open to the climate and current happenings at your nonprofit.
 They also provide a way to brief donors on the progress of a specific program, announce a new program or fundraising campaign.
-Nonprofit program staff and administrators who are well informed can engage donors in a lively town hall meeting at both live formats and online.
+Nonprofit program staff and administrators who are well informed can engage donors in a lively town hall meeting in both live formats and online.
 Recordings and videos of the meetings may be posted on social media platforms and your nonprofit website.

-Since donors wish to know other donors, online Fundraising is an excellent strategy for nonprofit organizations to facilitate bringing them together.
-The power of crowdfunding or a peer-to-peer fundraising campaign lies in its teams.
-Even though individuals tap into their social network of supporters, donors and staff members work together on a walkathon, 5K race or golf marathon team.
-Each team creates an online team page within the crowdfunding website and enjoy working on this together.
+Your donors want to support your organization – so give them the tools to do so.
+The power of non-profit crowdfunding and peer-to-peer fundraising campaigns lies in the hands of your donors and donor teams.
+Even though individuals tap into their social network of supporters, donors and staff members work together on a walk-a-thon fundraiser, 5K race or golf marathon team.
+Each team creates an team page within the crowdfunding website and enjoy working on this together.
 Teams meet for planning parties and get to know each other.
 All types of online fundraising events have the potential to bond donors as they plan, create and share the victory of each fundraising event.

 It is surprising to know what a proper thank you is from the donor’s perspective.
 If it comes too late, what remains in their mind is that you didn’t thank them at all.
 An email or phone call within a couple of days of their donation is what makes donors feel your thanks and remember it.

 If you write to donors in thanks, speak to the specific program they contributed to and share the impact it had.
-And the same concepts apply with regard to dry content; make your thank you note interesting and engaging.
+The same concepts apply with regard to dry content; make your thank you note interesting and engaging.

 Add a special note of thanks to donors on social media platforms and say how their contribution helped your nonprofit.
 Donors will feel loved and flattered by a public, online thank you.
 This will engage other donors, as they’ll want to help with the project you’ve addressed in your thank you, and be treated with the kindness you show other donors.